 2 French Commandos Die In Operation To Free 4 Hostages In Burkina Faso

 France's military has freed four hostages who were being held in Burkina Faso.
-But as it announced that success, the navy said it's also now mourning two special forces soldiers who died in the overnight rescue operation.
+But as it announced that success, the navy also said it's mourning two special forces soldiers who died in the overnight rescue operation.

 The military says Cédric de Pierrepont and Alain Bertoncello, who held the rank of petty officers, were killed as they carried out their mission to rescue the hostages in the vast Sahel region — the area between the Sahara to the north and savannas to the south.